HellicarAndLewis/MicroMacro/README.md

 ### Settings & Control
 Use the ofxRemoteUI OSX client to change app modes and settings locally for a single app.
 Compile your own from the [ofxRemoteUI repo](https://github.com/armadillu/ofxRemoteUI/tree/master/OSX%20Client) or use the precompiled version in this [repo's release section](https://github.com/HellicarAndLewis/MicroMacro/releases/tag/UIClientOSX).

+Drop a video into data named "test.mp4" to use a video for local testing.
+Connect a blackmgic recorder to use blackmagic.
+Or do neither to use an inbuilt webcam (device ID 0).

 Use the controller app to control multiple client apps.
 Clients can be started with arguments to specify unique IDs from terminal or using the scripts in /scripts.
 Spawn multiple clients locally with different IDs (1-9) and control them via controller.
 The controller uses a broadcast address which defaults to 192.168.1.255 but can be set using app arguments e.g. `{path to app} --args -address="192.168.11.255"`

 Slit scan can also be forced to capture from Blackmagic at 720p instead of the default 1080p by passing in the argument `-capture720=true` or by launching '720capture.command' in /scripts.